 Ingredients for Sourdough Discard Bagels

-- Sweetener (Honey or Sugar): Aids in browning the bagels while adding a hint of sweetness.
+- Sweetener (Honey or Sugar): Helps the crust brown and adds a little sweetness.

 Equipment Needed for Making Bagels

-- Mixing Bowls: For combining and kneading the dough.
+- Mixing Bowls: For mixing and kneading the dough.

-- Baking Sheet: To hold the bagels before and during baking.
+- Baking Sheet: To bake your bagels on.

 Step-by-Step Recipe for Sourdough Discard Bagels